spatie/nova-translatable/README.md

 ## On customizing the UI

 You might wonder why we didn't render the translatable fields in tabs, panels or with magical unicorns displayed next to them.
 The truth is that everybody wants translations to be displayed a bit different.
-That's why we opted to keep it very simple for now.
+That's why we opted to keep them very simple for now.

 If Nova gains the ability to better structure a long form natively, we'd probably start leveraging that in a new major version of the package.